awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 After you have completed [Preparing and importing batch input data](#batch-data-upload), you are ready to create a batch inference job with the [CreateBatchInferenceJob](API_CreateBatchInferenceJob.md) operation\.
 The following code shows how to create a batch inference job using the AWS SDK for Python \(Boto3\) or AWS SDK for Java 2\.x\.

+Use the following syntax for input and output locations: **s3://<name of your S3 bucket>/<folder name>/<input JSON file name>** and **s3://<name of your S3 bucket>/<output folder name>/**\.

 ------
 #### [ SDK for Python \(Boto3\) ]

  Use the following `create_batch_inference_job` code to create a batch inference job\.
 Specify a `Batch job name`, replace `Solution version ARN` with the Amazon Resource Name \(ARN\) of your solution version, and replace the `IAM service role ARN` with the ARN of the IAM service role you created for Amazon Personalize during set up\.
 T his role must have read and write access to your input and output Amazon S3 buckets respectively\.

-Replace `S3 input path` and `S3 output path` with the Amazon S3 path to your input file and output locations\.
+Replace Amazon S3 data source and data destinations with the Amazon S3 path to your input file and output locations\.
 We recommend using a different location for your output data \(either a folder or a different Amazon S3 bucket\)\.
 You can apply a filter to the recommendations added to the output JSON file\.
 For more information see [Filtering batch recommendations](filter-batch.md)\.

 The example includes optional User\-Personalization recipe specific `itemExplorationConfig` hyperparameters: `explorationWeight` and `explorationItemAgeCutOff`\.
 Optionally include `explorationWeight` and `explorationItemAgeCutOff` values to configure exploration\.
 For more information, see [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.